FancyPixel/fancypixel.github.io/source/_posts/2015-11-24-moving-to-watchos-2.markdown

 ~~~

 Once a change occurred on the phone or on the Watch app, a broadcast notification was fired, triggering a closure that updated the UI.
-If you want to know more on Realm and app grouping, checkout [this article](http://fancypixel.github.io/blog/2015/03/29/share-data-between-watchkit-and-your-app-with-realm/) by yours truly.
+If you want to know more about Realm and app grouping, checkout [this article](http://fancypixel.github.io/blog/2015/03/29/share-data-between-watchkit-and-your-app-with-realm/) by yours truly.
+It still is the best way to share data between the main app and an extension (e.g: a today widget).

 {% img center /images/posts/2015-11-24/gulps.png 500 'Gulps' %}